 Is chronic pain interfering with your life?
-If you’re looking for nonsurgical relief for joint or neck or back pain, the pain management doctors at Advanced Bone & Joint in St. Peters and O’Fallon, Missouri, can help.
+If you’re looking for nonsurgical relief for joint or neck or back pain, the pain management doctors at Advanced Bone & Joint in St. Peters, O'Fallon, & Wentzville Missouri, can help.
 We understand how limiting pain can be, and we want to help you get back to living the life you love.

 Pain management treatments for orthopedic conditions are individualized.
 The choice of treatment and technique will depend on the cause and extent of your pain.
 For example, if your neck or back pain is caused by a spinal condition, an accurate diagnosis of that underlying condition will ensure an appropriate spine care treatment is selected to effectively treat your pain.